 - Even worse than having to cope with heavy ink coverage is dealing with text or other objects that are 100% of each printing color.
 Having to print 100% cyan on top of 100% magenta, yellow and black leads to smudging and the need to frequently stop and clean the press.
 Hence the recommendation that any object inside the TrimBox should not use the separation colorspace ‘All’.

 - A PDF/X file contains an output intent, which is a description of the intended color space when the file is printed.
-GWG recommends that this output intent is an embedded ICC profile, which is part of their series of recommended profiles.
+GWG recommends that this output intent is an embedded ICC profile.
+The ICC profile v4 format is supported and GWG no longer insists on the use of specific recommended profiles.